 Members and supporters of the HCLU

 The highest body of the HCLU is the General Assembly.
 The General Assembly elects a Management Board with a minimum of 3, and a maximum of 5 members.
-The members of the Executive Committee administer the daily work of HCLU, they elect the President the Union, and they may recommend for the General Assembly the adoption of new members.
-The members of the Executive Committee and the permanent staff of HCLU carry the daily affairs of HCLU.
-They discharge the publicly announced services, and they formulate HCLU position on key issues of legal policy.
+The members of the Executive Committee administer the daily work of HCLU, elect the President of the Union, and may recommend to the General Assembly to adopt new members.
+The members of the Executive Committee and the permanent staff of the HCLU are responsible for managaing the daily tasks.
+In addition, they provide the publicly announced services and formulate the position of the HCLU on key issues of legal policy.

 Focus areas of the HCLU's activities

-- Patient rights: right to health care, right to freedom of choice, informed consent, right to refuse treatment, access to medical records, substituted decision making, advance directive, right to complaint, right to participate in decision making related to health care
+- Patients' rights: right to health care, right to freedom of choice, informed consent, right to refuse treatment, access to medical records, substituted decision making, advance directive, right to complaint, right to participate in decision-making related to health care

 - Right to self-determination: abortion, euthanasia